 Virtual assistants provide administrative help to small and large corporations.
 You can be expected to schedule meetings, flag important emails, organize social events, and do general data entry.
 You can support either a person (executives and business owners) or a department for a big company.

-To succeed in this type of role, you’ll need to have excellent organizational skills to manage various competing tasks and duties.
+To succeed in this role, you’ll need excellent organizational skills to manage various competing tasks and duties.
 You should also be comfortable hopping on calls and attending virtual meetings since all the communication will be done online.

 Flight attendants have flexible hours and you get to choose when you want to fly as you gain seniority with the airlines.
 With new flight attendants, you’ll be on-call and need to be able to fly whenever you’re needed.